arkency/posts/posts/2014-08-19-how-we-structure-our-front-end-rails-apps-with-react-dot-js.md

     --- glue.module.js.coffee
 ```

-app_starter - we got one per each application.
-It is a code like this:
+app_init - we got one per each application.
+We always keep it simple:

 ```
 #!coffeescript